bmudric/task-manager/README.md

 * Logging
 * Security
 * Command line tools or wrapping service that would enable usage / integration of the library
+* Process termination feedback mechanism, such as the CompletableFuture in the underlying Java implementation

 ## Running the tests